 The Allen J. Sedman lecture series is held annually and emphasizes pharmacokinetics-pharmacodynamics, pharmacometrics, biopharmaceutics, drug metabolism, drug transport and targeting, and pharmacogenomics.

 It is with great sadness that we share the news of the passing of former UB faculty member Dr. Alan Forrest on August 25, 2018.

 Forrest was a University at Buffalo faculty member and a research professor in the department of pharmacy practice and biostatistics from 1989 to 2015.
 He was renowned in the field of antimicrobial pharmacokinetics, pharmacodynamics and toxicodynamics (PK/PD/TD) as a researcher and educator for almost 40 years.

 Carl Peck, MD, Adjunct Professor of Bioengineering and Therapeutic Sciences at the University of California at San Francisco, and Chairman, NDA Partners, LLC, was the guest presenter at the 2018 Gerhard Levy Distinguished Lectureship on Monday, Oct.
-22, where he presented “Can We Abandon the p-value?” to faculty and students in Kapoor Hall.
+22, where he presented “Can We Abandon the p-value?” to faculty and students.